nvtkaszpir/vagrant-killingfloorstats/README.md

-Notice that test-kitchen with kitchen-puppet plugin takes care to execute librarian-puppet locally on your machine prior creating virtual machines - so it will download puppet modules, and avoids installing rvm + gems on the guest (as it is done with standard Vagrantfile).
+Notice that test-kitchen with kitchen-puppet plugin takes care to execute librarian-puppet locally on your machine prior creating virtual machines - so it will download puppet modules, and avoids installing rbenv + gems on the guest (as it is done with standard Vagrantfile).

 So test-kitchen can be used as a base to expand to different platforms and provisioners, for example: